Ovilia/blog/_posts/2014-07-30-04-more-about-css-position.md

 ## `absolute`

-We usually use `position: absolute` to set the element's position accoring the screen.
+We usually use `position: absolute` to set the element's position according to the screen.
 But it can do more.

 ## `fixed`